 Pandora Hearts- I'm going out to by the final volume tomorrow, and already my life feels empty.
 It's a great story.
 It's hard to explain what it's about though, without going into the whole story.
 My favorite character is Gilbert.

 Magi- Don't ask me who my favorite character is, cause I don't know.
 Sometimes I think Alibaba, sometimes I think Sinbad, sometimes Jafar.
 I hope it doesn't end too sadly.
 Though I don't have much hope.
 PS: If anyway can clear it up for me on how Magi is pronounced, that'd be amazing.
 I hear it all kinds of ways.

 Godchild- Oh my God, if you're a yaoi fangirl who wants to read something emotionally devistating, this is the story for you.
 It's not actually a yaoi, it's just easy to see.
 If you're not huge on yaoi, give it a look anyway.

 Gimmick- I'm so depressed about how underground this manga is.
 There's no scanlations online, and it won't be found in any bookstores.
-I just happened to find it in a library, then read it online.
+I just happened to find it in a library, then bought it online.
 To give a brief summary, it's about a makeup artist with amazing skill who's life is constantly in danger.